embark-framework/embark-site/source/docs/configuration.md

 ### contracts

+List of directories in which embark should look for contracts.
+These typically are GLOB expressions (e.g ["contracts/**/*.sol"] will match all sol files inside any folders inside contracts/)

 ### pipeline

+The mapping between the output files and the source. e.g "js/dapp.js": ["app/dapp.js"] will run app/dapp.js though the embark pipeline, and output the result into dist/js/dapp.js

 ### build directory

+The directory to which embark should output the dapp. (default is dist/)

 ### config

+Location of config files

 ### library versions

 Here you can optionaly specify the versions of the library to be used by Embark.
 Embark will automatically download the specific library version if necessary.
 It's possible to override this in other config files such as `contracts.json` on a per enviroment basis.

 ### plugins

+List of plugins. (see plugin section)